ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked on a WordPress project

 **Thoughts:** Today, I helped my friend with a WordPress project he was working on.
 He has to use a theme someone else made, and edit the Sass, JavaScript, and PHP to make it look/act how the client wants.
 I was helping him with some of these tasks and also shadowing him.

+### Day 73-75: 08-10 November 2018

+**Today's Progress**: Worked on my JavaScript Quiz project and did lots of JavaScript review

+**Thoughts:** During these days, I got quite far on my quiz and I am really proud of my progress.
+This quiz is really testing my knowledge and skills.
+I've also done a lot of JavaScript review to help me through things.